 On the downside, prepping your floors to install epoxy can be labor intensive.
 And the smell of it is quite strong.

 However, once the epoxy has dried, the ammonia scent will fade away.
-If you are looking for an easy, inexpensive, and water-resistant way to finish out your basement, epoxy is a good fit.
+If you are looking for an easy, inexpensive, and water-resistant way to finish out your basement, epoxy may be a good fit.

 Why Your Basement Flooring Needs Protection Against Moisture

 So, why so much fuss over dampness and moisture in the basement?
-One reason is because many people like to use their basements.
+One reason is because many people – surprise, surprise – actually like to use their basements.

-Basements can be used to add an extra bedroom, build out a laundry room, children’s playroom, or even a man-cave.
+Basements can be used to add an extra bedroom.
+Or maybe you want to build out a laundry room, a children’s playroom, or even a man-cave.
 And if you plan to spend time in the basement, it needs to be safe to occupy.